 Most of my research is in the area of computer security, especially web security and privacy.
 Recently, my research has partially shifted to cryptography and secure messaging.
 Currently, I am an undergraduate researcher at Network Security Lab, working under the supervision of Prof. Hsu-Chun Hsiao.

-I don’t do research (in the strict sense) in philosophy, but I like to read books and articles about philosophy, especially political philosophy, moral philosophy, and philosophy of information.
+I am not doing research (in the strict sense) in philosophy, but I like to read books and articles about philosophy, especially political philosophy, moral philosophy, philosophy of privacy, and philosophy of information.
 My bachelor thesis is about the philosophical aspect of privacy and privacy rights.

 I am very interested in the intersection of computer science and philosophy.
 As part of my ongoing projects, I am currently investigating disparities in moral intuitions and moral reasoning regarding computer security issues among security engineers, practitioners, scientists, and the general public.
 Additionally, I hold a keen interest in topics such as privacy, data ethics, and internet governance.